coffee19850519/scPEFT/README.md

 - [x] Publish to pypi
 - [x] Adapting scPEFT for native-attention
+- [ ] Release scripts for more downstream tasks
+- [ ] Release scripts for more scLLM backbones
 - [ ] Adapting scPEFT for flash-attention
 - [ ] Only retain PEFT-related parameters when saving peft-model weights.